waveform80/pisense/docs/demos.rst

 ambient temperature is below about 24°C you should see the reading rise quite quickly.
 Take your finger off the sensor and it should fall back down again.

-Why, in this example, did we construct a transform that took a single reading?
+Why, in this example, did we construct a function that took a single reading?
-Why did we not pass the iterator to the transform?
-Quite simply it is because we could: the transformation works from a single reading.
+Why did we not pass the `environ` iterator to the `thermometer` function?
+Quite simply because we didn't have to: making an array for the screen works from a single reading.
 It doesn't have any need to know prior readings, or to keep any state between frames, so it's simplest to make it a straight-forward function.
 That said…

 .. admonition:: Exercise

     Can you change the script to show whether the temperature is rising or falling?
-Hint: passing the iterator to the transform is one way to do this, but for another way (without passing the iterator), look up ``pairwise`` in :mod:`itertools`.
+Hint: passing the iterator to the transform is one way to do this, but for a neater way (without passing the iterator), look up ``pairwise`` in :mod:`itertools`.

 .. _colorzero: https://colorzero.readthedocs.io/